 Every now and then I come across a game that surprises me in a good way.
 Usually these games are ones that I’ve had a brief glance at, said “Ooh, that looks cool” and then eventually got round to playing even if that has been months down the line.
 Odyssey is certainly in that category but this time rather than ‘getting round to it eventually’ I was lucky enough to get hands on with the demo so that I could let you all know just how interesting a game it really is.

-What I will say is that as with other Paradox games the writing and character development in Tyranny is of a very high standard.
+As with other Paradox games the writing and character development in Tyranny is of a very high standard.
 Rarely does it feel like you’re reading a piece of filler text but instead insightful and interesting dialogue and backstory, and taking part in decisions that literally shape the game and characters you are playing in and talking to.
-Just be prepared to do a LOT of reading.
-If reading is really not your thing, then I would seriously consider your attitude towards this game as skipping text would, in my opinion ruin the enjoyment of the overall game.

 Torment: Tides of Numenera is an upcoming CRPG developed by inXile Entertainment and is currently in Early Access on Steam.
 It’s the spiritual successor of Planescape: Torment, the cult hit from 1999, but unlike it’s predecessor will also release on consoles rather than just PC.
 In this article I aim to go over some of the major points of the early game and the stage at which the game is at in the development process.

 Niffelheim is a 2D side-scrolling RPG currently in development in Steams Early Access Program.
 In it you play as a Viking who’s soul has been diverted on its was to Valhalla.